MaterializeInc/demos/ecommerce-redpanda/README.md

 ## Running Redpanda + Materialize Stack

-You'll need to have [docker and docker-compose installed](https://materialize.com/docs/third-party/docker) before getting started.
+You'll need to have [docker installed](https://materialize.com/docs/third-party/docker) before getting started.

 1. Clone this repo and navigate to the directory by running: